 Substance Abuse Counseling

 The College provides intervention and prevention counseling services to students who use and/or abuse drugs or alcohol.
 The College employs staff skilled in counseling students and their families on issues related to substance abuse.
-Counseling appointments are free to students and may be scheduled from 8:30 am to 7:00 pm, Monday through Thursday (all year) and 8:30 am to 4:00 pm on Fridays (fall and spring semesters).
+Counseling appointments are free to students and may be scheduled from 8:30 am to 6:30 pm, Monday through Thursday (all year) and 8:30 am to 4:00 pm on Fridays (fall and spring semesters).

 Counseling is provided in the counselor's office, which allows for privacy and confidentiality.
 In addition to the staff specializing in drug and alcohol counseling, the College employs additional counselors to whom students may bring personal and educational concerns which may affect their use of substances.

 The counselors maintain a close liaison with community agencies and detoxification units to ensure that students who require further treatment receive it.
 When students need treatment from off-campus providers, the College counselor maintains regular contact with the student through the agency with the written consent of the student.
-Area agencies with whom the College has worked include Hogar Crea Men & Women Center, the Alcohol Counseling Center, the Northampton County Drug and Alcohol Commission, St. Luke's Addiction Treatment Services, St. Luke's Intensive Outpatient Treatment Alternatives, Community Psychological Center, New Direction Treatment Services, and the Renewal Center.
+Area agencies with whom the College has worked include Hogar Crea Men's & Women's Center, the Alcohol Counseling Center, the Northampton County Drug and Alcohol Division, St. Luke's Addiction Treatment Services, St. Luke's Intensive Outpatient Treatment, Community Psychological Center, New Directions Treatment Services, and the Renewal Center.

-For employees, the College offers an Employee Assistance Program through Metropolitan Consultation Associates.
+For employees, the College offers an Employee Assistance Program.
 This confidential, professional counseling service is available for staff and their families who may be experiencing problems.
-Employees are also encouraged to seek advice and counsel through the Health Center.
+Employees are also encouraged to seek advice and counsel through the Health and Wellness Center.